What Are Social Engineering Attacks? (Types & Definition)

 Social engineering attacks are not only becoming more common against enterprises and SMBs, but they're also increasingly sophisticated.
 With hackers devising ever-more clever methods for fooling employees and individuals into handing over valuable company data, enterprises must use due diligence in an effort to stay two steps ahead of cyber criminals.

-"What are the common social engineering attacks made on companies, and how can they be prevented?"
+"What are the common types of social engineering attacks made on companies, and how can they be prevented?"

 See what our experts had to say below: